kongchen/swagger-maven-plugin/README.md

 You can instruct `swagger-maven-plugin` to deploy the generated `swagger.json` by adding the following to your pom.xml:

 ```
-<swaggerDirectory>${project.build.directory}/myswagger</swaggerDirectry>
+<swaggerDirectory>${project.build.directory}/swagger-ui</swaggerDirectry>
-<attachedSwaggerArtifact>true</attachedSwaggerArtifact>
+<attachSwaggerArtifact>true</attachSwaggerArtifact>

 ```

-The above setting attaches the genenered file to Maven for install/deploy purpose with `myswagger`as classifier and `json` as type
+The above setting attaches the generated file to Maven for install/deploy purpose with `swagger-ui`as classifier and `json` as type